briandowns/super-hacker/README.md

 ## Installation

 Binary releases can be obtained from the `releases` section of the repository.
 To build, issue `make`.
 This will build a binary for your platform.
+The binary will be put into a `bin` directory in the repository.
+After either installation, you'll want to copy the binary into your path.

 ## Adding More Languages and Templates